-Every five years, subject to certain exceptions, the Authority is required to remit to the United States government an arbitrage rebate payment for the amount of excess earnings from investment of the gross proceeds of the tax exempt bond (the Series 2001, Series 2014 and Series 2019 bonds) above the yield on those bonds.
-At June 30, 2020 and 2019, there was no arbitrage rebate liability.
+Every five years, subject to certain exceptions, the Authority is required to remit to the United States government an arbitrage rebate payment for the amount of excess earnings from investment of the gross proceeds of the tax exempt bond (the Series 2001, Series 2014, Series 2019 bonds, and Series 2021 bonds) above the yield on those bonds.
+At June 30, 2021 and 2020, there was no arbitrage rebate liability.